PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Design of

-Recall that we need to generate $N$ poisoned texts for each of the $M$ target questions.
-Our idea is to generate each poisoned text independently.
-In particular, given a target question $Q$ (e.g., $Q=Q_1, Q_2, \cdots, Q_M$) and target answer $R$ (e.g., $R=R_1, R_2, \cdots, R_M$), {\name} crafts a poisoned text $P$ for $Q$ such that the LLM in RAG is more likely to generate the target answer $R$ when $P$ is injected into the knowledge database of RAG, where $R=R_i$ when $Q=Q_i$ ($i=1,2,\cdots, M$).
-Next, we first derive two conditions that each poisoned text $P$ needs to satisfy.
-Then, we present details in crafting each $P$.
+We aim to generate $N$ malicious texts for each of the $M$ target questions.
+Our idea is to generate each malicious text independently.
+In particular, given a target question $Q$ (e.g., $Q=Q_1, Q_2, \cdots, Q_M$) and target answer $R$ (e.g., $R=R_1, R_2, \cdots, R_M$), {\name} aims to craft a malicious text $P$ for $Q$ such that an LLM in RAG is very likely to generate $R$ when $P$ is injected into the knowledge database of RAG, where $R=R_i$ when $Q=Q_i$ ($i=1,2,\cdots, M$).
+Next, we derive two conditions that each malicious text $P$ needs to satisfy.

-\myparatight{Deriving two conditions for each poisoned text $P$} To craft a poisoned text $P$ that could lead to an effective attack to the target question $Q$, we require two conditions, namely \emph{effectiveness condition} and \emph{retrieval condition}, for the poisoned text $P$.
+\myparatight{Deriving two conditions for each malicious text $P$} To craft a malicious text $P$ that could lead to an effective attack for a target question $Q$, we need to achieve two conditions, namely \emph{retrieval condition} and \emph{generation condition}, for the malicious text $P$.
 Our two conditions are derived from the optimization problem in Equations~\ref{optimization-problem:0} -~\ref{optimization-problem:2}, respectively.

-From Equation~\ref{optimization-problem:1}, we know the poisoned text $P$ needs to be in the set of top-$k$ retrieved texts of the target question $Q$, i.e., $P \in \mathcal{E}(Q; \mathcal{D}\cup \Gamma)$.
-Otherwise, the poisoned text $P$ would not influence the answer generated by the LLM for $Q$.
-To ensure the poisoned text $P$ is retrieved for $Q$, \emph{the poisoned text $P$ needs to be semantically similar to $Q$}.
-The reason is their similarity score could be higher when they are more semantically similar.
+From Equation~\ref{optimization-problem:1}, we know the malicious text $P$ needs to be in the set of top-$k$ retrieved texts of the target question $Q$, i.e., $P \in \mathcal{E}(Q; \mathcal{D}\cup \Gamma)$.
+Otherwise, $P$ cannot influence the answer generated by the LLM for $Q$.
+To ensure $P$ is retrieved for $Q$, \emph{the embedding vectors produced by a retriever for the malicious text $P$ and the target question $Q$ should be similar}.
 We call this condition \emph{retrieval condition}.

-From Equation~\ref{optimization-problem:0}, the attacker aims to make the LLM generate the target answer $R$ for the target question $Q$ when the poisoned text $P$ is in the set of top-$k$ retrieved texts for $Q$.
+From Equation~\ref{optimization-problem:0}, the attacker aims to make the LLM generate the target answer $R$ for the target question $Q$ when the malicious text $P$ is in the set of top-$k$ retrieved texts for $Q$.
 To reach the goal, our insight is that \emph{the LLM should generate the target answer $R$ when $P$ alone is used as the context for the target question $Q$}.
-As a result, when $P$ is used as the context with other texts (e.g., poisoned or clean texts), the LLM is more likely to generate the target answer $R$ for the target question $Q$.
-We call this condition \emph{effectiveness condition}.
+As a result, when $P$ is used as the context with other texts (e.g., malicious or clean texts), the LLM is more likely to generate the target answer $R$ for the target question $Q$.
+We call this condition \emph{generation condition}.